Gwen's Prosthetics

 Set 1: First Prosthetics

 Gwen received her first set of prosthetics around her first birthday.
 The setup included a basic pediatric SACH foot attached directly to the socket, keeping her low to the ground for better balance.
 The socket used a PE-Lite liner and a suspension sleeve that rolled up over her thigh.
-This system helped her learn to walk with no major issues.

 Set 2: Scout Foot Upgrade